acardace/uWeb/README.md

 uWeb, a minimal WebServer written in Python.

-uWeb supports python CGI scripts, and at the moment only GET requests are supported.
+uWeb supports python CGI scripts, uses the HTTP/1.1 protocol and GET,HEAD and POST requests are supported.

 ##This is how to use it: